July 9, 2024

 Common Pests

-• Aphids: Small, sap-sucking insects.
-Use insecticidal soap or neem oil.
+• Aphids: Small, sap sucking insects.
+Use insecticidal soap or neem oil to get rid of them.

 • Spittlebugs: Create frothy “spittle” on stems.
 Remove by hand or spray with water.